schematical/techdebt/TechDebt/SCOPE.md

-﻿Tech Debt: The Video Game - MVP Scope Document (V1.0)
+Tech Debt: The Video Game - MVP Scope Document (V1.0)

 Project Goal: To rapidly prototype the core loop of a real-time management/defense game where the player manages a DevOps shop, hiring engineers (NPCDevOps) to maintain server infrastructure and battle "Tech Debt."